 Peripheral Neuropathy myths and facts; are you getting the right advice and treatment and is it scientifically sound?

-A patient I have not seen in a few years called me concerning a diagnosis he received of neuropathy after experiencing numbness in his feet.
+A patient I have not seen in a few years called me concerning a neuropathy diagnosis after experiencing numbness in his feet.
 The term neuropathy according to Wikipedia means ” damage to or disease affecting nerves, which may impair sensation, movement, gland or organ function, or other aspects of health, depending on the type of nerve affected.”
 Basically, the term peripheral neuropathy is a very vague diagnosis describing problems in the nerves that are away from the spine.

 The term itself has been used by mass marketers to advertise cures and treatments, both in newspapers using full-page ads or on the internet.
-The ads usually mention, the symptoms, their solution, and how they can cure the problem with their unique technologies.
-Where the care goes from there is of course practitioner dependent.
+The ads usually mention, the symptomsc and how they can cure the problem with their unique technologies.
+Where the care goes from there is anyone’s guess.
+Medically, it usually means a drug or some sort of pain management procedure to do something to the nerves.
+Some have a machine that can somehow resolve the problem.

-Rarely, does the conversation of body mechanics develop when discussing neuropathy, yet, most neuropathies leading to numbness in some or multiple parts of the body are due to body asymmetry and gait problems that are inherited?
+Rarely, does the conversation of body mechanics develop when discussing neuropathy in medical settings?
+Mechanically speaking, most neuropathies leading to numbness in some or multiple parts of the body are due to body asymmetry and gait problems that are inherited.
+They are rarely due to nerve endings that require a medical solution of burning the nerves so you can no longer feel things as I have heard recommended, sometimes called small fiber neuropathy.

-In the case of my patient, he has severely flat feet, with asymmetry which will cause pelvic torsion, upper body torsion, and alterations in how he walks and moves his body as a secondary manifestation.
+In the case of my patient, he has severely flat feet, with asymmetry which caused pelvic torsion, upper body torsion, and alterations in how he walks and moves his body as a secondary manifestation.
+I refer to this as a DNA Spine.
 Generally, this can lead to numbness in the feet and even the arms, as the body tries to compensate for the poor body mechanics, and the legs tighten over time.
-In the book, Cheating Mother Nature, what you need to know to beat chronic pain, it discusses the idea of how the body will adapt to its body mechanics and how something as simple as a foot orthotic can level the pelvis and change the rules of the game for patients who are asymmetrically built.
+The book, Cheating Mother Nature, what you need to know to beat chronic pain, discusses the idea of how the body will adapt to its body mechanics and how something as simple as a foot orthotic can level the pelvis and improve upon what mother nature gave you.
 Just leveling the pelvis will help the core work better and more effectively, often relieving feelings of numbness in the hands and feet.

-The mechanism by where the numbness comes from can be complex, so your healthcare provider needs to look at you from the feet up to get a much better understanding of why you feel this way.
-Through a process of elimination, carefully resolving nerve entrapments by hand that may be causing numbness is the most efficient way of resolving problems that affect the peripheral nerves in the soft tissues of the legs and arms.
-Common places of entrapment may include the toes (Morton’s neuroma), back of the knees (popliteal nerve), the piriformis muscle in the buttock (sciatic nerve), and in the upper back, forearms and under the armpit, and under the pectoralis minor as well as in the hands and wrists.
+The mechanism that causes neuropathy can be complex, so your healthcare provider needs to use their knowledge to understand what is unique about you.
+Through a process of elimination, nerve entrapments that may be causing numbness are the most efficient way of resolving problems related to a neuropathy diagnosis in the arms and legs.
+Common places of nerve entrapment resulting in neuropathy may include the toes (Morton’s neuroma), back of the knees (popliteal nerve), the piriformis muscle in the buttock (sciatic nerve), and in the upper back, forearms and under the armpit, and under the pectoralis minor as well as in the hands and wrists.

 Typically, most neuropathies will resolve more quickly (less than 10 visits) through the use of manual methods of the soft tissues as well as joint manipulation.
-Patients who have other mechanical problems that have become chronic may take longer to treat, since they may have other functional problems due to the length of time the problems existed that are secondary to the original problem causing the neuropathy.
+Patients who have other mechanical problems that have become chronic may take longer to treat.
+Complexity and chronicity can determine the total amount of care required.

 Peripheral neuropathy is not as scary as the name sounds, and with the right healthcare practitioner, most resolve relatively quickly.
 Considering most neuropathies of this sort are mechanical in nature, a mechanical solution offers the best likelihood of treatment success.
-Chiropractic doctors who have been trained in myofascial release, active release treatment, or the Graston technique are often a great place to start to get great advice, excellent care, and a good result, helping you avoid unnecessary testing.
+Chiropractic doctors who have been trained in myofascial release, active release treatment, or the Graston technique are often a great place to start to get great advice, excellent care, and a great outcome, helping you avoid unnecessary testing and risky medical procedures.
 If the problem is more involved or is a more life-threatening problem, your chiropractor will refer you to someone who can help you better than they can.
 Seeing a chiropractor first can avoid unnecessary expenses and tests that may not be helpful or necessary to properly understand and diagnose the problem.